-These tribes such as the Saxons, the Angles and the Jutes crossed the North Sea from what is known today as the Northern Germany and Denmark.
+These tribes such as the Saxons, the Angles, and the Jutes crossed the North Sea from what is known today as Northern Germany and Denmark.
 Before the invasion, the inhabitants of Britain spoke Celtic language.
-Those who spoke the Celtic language were pushed away by the invaders to areas such as Ireland, Scotland and Wales which made room for the tongue of the Anglo-Saxons.
+Those who spoke the Celtic language were pushed away by the invaders to areas such as Ireland, Scotland, and Wales which made room for the tongue of the Anglo-Saxons.

 The Angles came from “Englaland”, and their language was called “Englisc” from which the words “England” and “English” were derived.

 It's necessary to understand that the language of the Anglo-Saxon settlers is what is commonly known as Old English.
 Most native English speakers now would have great difficulty in understanding Old English.
 Notwithstanding this fact, almost half of the commonly used words in Modern English have their roots in Old English.

 William the Conqueror, who was the Duke of Normandy invaded and conquered England thereby bringing with them a unique kind of French which became prominent and officially used within the Royal Court, the business classes, and the ruling families.
 During this period, the higher classes of the society spoke French while the lower levels converse in English.

 Although English was seen as a form of class distinction during this period, English became the major language used in Britain again after the changes that occurred politically and socially.
 Towards the end of the Middle English era, there was a sudden change that occurred in the pronunciation, which was later known as the Great Vowel Shift.

 This lead to the inclusion of many new words and phrases.
 The invention of printing also lead to an increase in people who began to learn how to read, and this brought about the standardization of English.

 Take English classes and improve your language skills.